Valbenazine: Pharmacokinetics

 Valbenazine is a prodrug which is an ester of [+]-α-dihydrotetrabenazine (DTBZ) with the amino acid L-valine.
 It is extensively hydrolyzed to the active metabolite DTBZ.
 Plasma protein binding of valbenazine is over 99%, and that of DTBZ is about 64%.
 The biological half-life of both valbenazine and DTBZ is 15 to 22 hours.
 Liver enzymes involved in inactivation are CYP3A4, CYP3A5 and CYP2D6.
 The drug is excreted, mostly in form of inactive metabolites, via the urine (60%) and the feces (30%).

 Society and culture

-Commercial aspects
+Legal status

-Valbenazine is produced by Neurocrine Biosciences, a company based in San Diego.
-Valbenazine was the first drug approved by the FDA for the treatment of tardive dyskinesia, on 11 April 2017.
+Valbenazine is produced by Neurocrine Biosciences.
+Valbenazine was the first medication approved by the FDA for the treatment of tardive dyskinesia, in April 2017.

-Intellectual property
+Economics

-While Neurocrine Biosciences does not currently hold a final patent for valbenazine or elagolix, they do hold a patent for the VMAT2 inhibitor [9,10-dimethoxy-3-(2-methylpropyl)-1H,2H,3H,4H,6H,7H,11bH-pyrido-[2,1-a]isoquinolin-2-yl]methanol and related compounds, which includes valbenazine.
+While Neurocrine Biosciences does not hold a final patent for valbenazine or elagolix, they do hold a patent for the VMAT2 inhibitor [9,10-dimethoxy-3-(2-methylpropyl)-1H,2H,3H,4H,6H,7H,11bH-pyrido-[2,1-a]isoquinolin-2-yl]methanol and related compounds, which includes valbenazine.